 3. What is most important to your customer?

-Packaging plays a big role in which produce a customer chooses.
+Packaging plays a big role in which product a customer chooses.
 However, it’s not all about design.
 We once worked with a company that felt strongly that they needed a flashy visual design to move their product.
 Through our design discussions and market research, the client eventually realized that transparent packaging was more important than an eye-catching design.
 The customers wanted to see the product in the packaging before they made the purchase.

 There are all kinds of trends impacting the customer’s buying decision today.
 For some customers, sustainability and environmental protection are important.
 In those cases, the design process should include renewable and environmentally-friendly materials.